jeremyfrazee/starter-academic/content/authors/admin/_index.md

 interests:
 - Political Campaigns
 - Data Analytics & Web Scraping
-- Finance and Investment Strategy
+- Game Theory and Strategy

 # Education to show in About widget
 education: